 Requirement: Add External User to SharePoint Online using PowerShell.

-How to add an External User in SharePoint Online?
+How to add an External User to SharePoint Online?

-If your Organization level external sharing setting is “Existing guests” in the SharePoint admin center, then you must add the external user to your Active Directory first! (or invite guest users to Organization’s Azure AD, in other words!).
+If your Organization level external sharing setting is “Existing guests” in the SharePoint admin center, you must first add the external user to your Active Directory! (or invite guest users to Organization’s Azure AD, in other words!).
 “New and existing guests” allows any authenticated external user.

 Add External User to SharePoint Online Site

 How to provide access to external users in SharePoint Online?
-Well, here are the steps to add external users to SharePoint Online:
+Well, here are the steps to add external users to SharePoint:

 - Login to your Modern or classic SharePoint Online site as site owner >> Click on the “Share” button from the top-right section of the page.

-- In the Share site pane, Enter the Emails of External users, make sure the “Send Email” checkbox is ticked, Optionally enter any message to the user, and click on the “Share” button at the bottom.
+- In the Share site pane, Enter the name of the user or Emails of external users, make sure the “Send Email” checkbox is ticked, Optionally enter any message to the user, and click on the “Share” button at the bottom.
 This triggers an Email to the external user with a link to accept the invitation.

 A link to the site, document library, folder, or document will be emailed to the recipients.
 They can sign in with a Microsoft account or A work or school account in Azure AD from another organization.
 If they use non-Microsoft email accounts (such as Gmail), they’ll get prompted to create a Microsoft Account and password for the first time.
 External users are typically added to your Azure Active Directory as guests, and permissions and groups work the same way for them as they do for internal users.